kevin-wayne/algs4/README.md

 Algorithms 4/e textbook libraries by Robert Sedgewick and Kevin Wayne

-This repository stores all of the algorithms and data structures from the textbook Algorithms, Fourth Edition by Robert Sedgewick and Kevin Wayne packaged as algs4.jar.
+This repository stores all of the algorithms and data structures from the textbook Algorithms, Fourth Edition by Robert Sedgewick and Kevin Wayne in the Java package edu.princeton.cs.algs4.
 For more details, see

 http://algs4.cs.princeton.edu/code/

 This is the library used in Algorithms Part I and II on Coursera.

 This repository is under development and not yet ready for public consumption.
-It includes all of the source code, class files (backward compatible with Java 6), and Javadoc for algs4.jar.
+The source code is backwards compatible with Java 6.